alexander-varljen/alexander-varljen.github.io/README.md

 The file marked "artifactthreemongodbdiagram.png" is the UML digram for the artifact three enhancement.

+The file marked "cs499finalproject.docx" is the documentation combining the professional self-assessment, a short description of the code review with provided links to the video, and the three accompanying artifact enhancement narratives.

 More may be added to this readme in the future...